pachyderm/pachyderm/doc/advanced/incrementality.rst

 Incrementality
 ^^^^^^^^^^^^^^

 Incrementality ("NONE", "DIFF" or "FILE") describes what data needs to be available when a new commit is made on an input repo.
-Namely, do you want to process *only the new data* in that commmit (the "diff"), only files with any new data ("FILE"), or does all of the data need to be reprocessed ("NONE")?
+Namely, do you want to process *only the new data* in that commit (the "diff"), only files with any new data ("FILE"), or does all of the data need to be reprocessed ("NONE")?

 For instance, if you have a repo with the file ``/foo`` in commit 1 and file ``/bar`` in commit 2, then: